Naggi-Goishi/ShoboDot/README.md

 # Contribution

-I would welcome any kind of contribution.
+I would welcome any kind of contribution.<br>
-However, before making any pull request, I would be appreciate if you post an issue unless your change is fixing obvious bugs.
+However, before making any pull request,
+I would be appreciate if you post an issue unless your change is fixing obvious bugs.<br>
 Thank you!.